 - Study parents’, families' and caregivers’ reactions and adjustment to an adolescent's coming out and LGBT identity.

-- Develop training and assessment materials for health, mental health, and school-based providers, child welfare, juvenile justice, family service workers, clergy and religious leaders on working with LGBT children, youth and families.
+- Develop training and assessment materials for health, mental health, and school-based providers, child welfare, juvenile justice, family service workers, clergy and religious leaders on helping diverse families learn to support their LGBT children.

 - Develop resources to strengthen families to support LGBT children and adolescents.

 FAP has collaborated with Child and Adolescent Services at San Francisco General Hospital/University of California, San Francisco (UCSF), and with community providers to develop a new family-oriented model of wellness, prevention and care for LGBT children and adolescents, based on our research.
 This new family-related approach helps ethnically and religiously diverse families to decrease rejection and increase support to prevent risk and promote their LGBT children's well-being.
-We provide training on our family intervention approach and using our research-based resources to providers, families and relgious leaders across the United States and in other countries.
+We provide training on our family intervention approach and using our research-based resources to providers, families and religious leaders across the United States and in other countries.
+We are currently implementing FAP's family support model in collaboration with several agencies and communities around the country.
+This includes a partnership to integrate FAP's family approach into services provided by the Ruth Ellis Center in Wayne County, MI.